rkirkbride13/CV/README.md

 ## Robbie Kirkbride

-I am an enthusiastic and gregarious individual.
-After five years working in a civil engineering consultancy, I wanted to give myself a new challenge.
+After five years working in a civil engineering consultancy I wanted to give myself a new challenge and as a person who is a strong logical thinker, software development was very attractive.
+I really enjoy the processes involved, like breaking down a big problem into smaller ones debugging, and I felt I had transferable skills to bring with me.
 I am currently part way through the 12 week Makers Academy coding bootcamp.

+I am an enthusiastic and gregarious individual looking to bring my technical and social strengths to a junior developer role.

 ## Projects